marcocondrache/bd-project/docs/functional_analysis.md

 > Two tables, PermissionsBuyer and PermissionsSeller

 ## Products

 Human id: product code
 Technical id: product id

 The product has a category subset.

-- Implicitly, the sellers create the categories i.e.
-  The category is a subset of the users.
+- Implicitly, the sellers create the categories i.e., the category is a subset of the users.
   So we don't want a series of equivalent categories.
   One product can belong to one or more categories.

 The product information (name, description, etc.) has a language.

 - so each info is a pair (language, value)

 The product has a price in a specific timestamp, bounded in a range.
 The product price has a unit of measure, the currency.
 So the product price is a structure (price, currency)

 _We do not need to store the price history, but It can be highlighted in the report_

 _We can default the currency to EURO_

 The product can have images, timestamps, etc.

 The product amount can be a series of alternatives structured in a pair (amount, unit of measure)